mattheww/gomill/gomill_docs/results.rst

   player gnugo-l1: GNU Go:3.8
   player gnugo-l2: GNU Go:3.8

-Any :term:`jigos <jigo>` are counted as half a point for each player.
+Any :term:`jigos <jigo>` are counted as half a win for each player.
 If any games have been lost by forfeit, a count will be shown for each player.
 If any games have unknown results (because they could not be scored, or reached the :setting:`move_limit`), a count will be shown for each matchup. :ref:`void